 What Are the Benefits of Complying With CMMC 2.0 Level 1?

 The benefits of complying with CMMC 2.0 Level 1 are numerous.
-First, organizations will be able to protect the integrity of their CUI and be confident that it is safe from unauthorized use.
-Additionally, by having a robust set of cybersecurity practices in place, organizations can demonstrate due diligence to customers and other stakeholders, and can help prevent costly data breaches.
-Finally, complying with CMMC 2.0 Level 1 can help organizations pass audits and comply with applicable laws and regulations.
+First, organizations will be able to protect the integrity of their FCI and be confident that it is safe from unauthorized use.
+Additionally, by having a a basic set of cybersecurity practices in place, organizations can demonstrate due diligence to customers and other stakeholders, and can help prevent costly data breaches.
+Finally, complying with CMMC 2.0 Level 1 can help organizations qualify to bid for contracts with the DoD.

 Kiteworks Private Content Network Enables Compliance With CMMC 2.0 Level 1